 The Arizona Dream Act Coalition is a nonprofit organization whose mission is to promote educational success of immigrant youth, increase civic engagement, integrate immigrants into Arizona’s economy to the fullest extent possible and advocate for immigrant rights.

-The Arizona Dream Act Coalition envisions a world where our undocumented immigrant community along with its inter-sectional communities can live, work and attain access to education with dignity, justice and without fear of political persecution.
+The Arizona Dream Act Coalition (ADAC) envisions a world where our undocumented immigrant community along with its inter-sectional communities can live, work and attain access to education with dignity, justice and without fear of political persecution.